Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 A lawyer can help you understand if these problems affect your case or if there is a way to fix a problem.
 Go to How do I get legal help for my immigration case? to learn how to work with a lawyer or BIA rep, and avoid notarios and immigration consultants.

-Go to What do I do in case of an immigration raid or arrest? to learn more about your rights and how to avoid immigration problems.
+Go to How to prepare in case of an immigration raid or arrest to learn more about your rights and how to avoid immigration problems.

 Learn more about your immigrant rights.

-Read about your rights as a domestic worker.
+Read about your labor rights as a domestic worker.

 The federal government and the states have laws to protect domestic workers.
 These laws protect against unfair, dangerous, or illegal working conditions.
 Workers can take steps to understand the laws and protect themselves.